jaredlang/autogen-agents/5b.weather-report-group/observation.md

 # Observations on 5b.weather-report-group

+This app is based on the sequential chat in <https://microsoft.github.io/autogen/0.2/docs/tutorial/conversation-patterns>.

 I invited an expert of measurement (metrologist) into the chat.
 He is going to tell us what the local units of measure are in a given location.

 ## Conversation Sequence (intended)